longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 .. note::
   A note on scale: it might be tempting to label London as :code:`!ocean`, i.e. not adjacent to an ocean.
-  However, on a reasonably-sized Freeciv21 world map, London will be adjacent to the ocean; labeling it :code:`!ocean` will tend to give bad results.
+  However, on a reasonably-sized Freeciv21 world map, London will be adjacent to the ocean.
+Labeling it :code:`!ocean` will tend to give bad results.
 This is a limitation of the system, and should be taken into account when labelling cities.

 At this point, it is useful to put one city per line, only.
-Finally, don't forget to leave a blank line feed in the end of your nation ruleset.
+Finally, do not forget to leave a blank line feed in the end of your nation ruleset.